 Walt de-emphasizes the ego of the clinician in favor of elevation of patient-driven perspectives.
 This shift is in keeping with the current view of equal weight contained in the evidence-base model of practice (evidence, clinician experience, and patient perspectives and preferences).
 Touch and manual therapy have universal qualities that are explainable in a wide variety of perspectives, and these explanations from the core of Walt's approach.
 You can learn more about Walt and his ground-breaking practice at https://limapainrelief.com/

 From an early age, massage has been an integral part of Alexia’s life.
-Her bodywork journey started at the age of five, with her mom as her first client.
+Her bodywork journey started at five, with her mom as her first client.
 She supported her mom through the physical changes of pregnancy with foot massages and a loving presence.
 This ritual didn’t stop after her little sister was born and is still honored today.

 Alexia’s childhood dream was to become a teacher.
 She pursued a degree in secondary special education.
 She has experience working with individuals on the autism spectrum, as well as supporting those with cognitive impairments and behavioral disorders.
-After witnessing the benefits that compassionate touch has on this population, she decided to pursue her massage therapy license.
+After witnessing the benefits that compassionate touch had on this population, she decided to pursue her Massage Therapy license.
 Alexia was drawn to Maui Academy of Healing Arts because of the broad diversity of the instructors and curriculum, as well as the core principle of training for career longevity.
 Within a few weeks, she packed up her life in the Midwest to start at MAHA in 2020!

-The embrace of diversity and the celebration of individuality are Alexia’s core beliefs.
+The embracing of diversity and the celebration of individuality are Alexia’s core beliefs.
 It is evident that she is always working in a way that honors those principles.
 Alexia uses her experience as a MAHA graduate to provide support and perspective to the students and instructors.